workflowable/workflowable/docs/workflows.md

 #### Requiring Input Tokens On Process Creation

-When making a workflow activity or condition, sometimes you depend on specific tokens being provided to the workflow process.
-We provide the `ShouldRequireInputTokens` interface that you can add to your activities/conditions to let us know about those dependencies.
-This will then require you to add the method `getRequiredWorkflowEventTokenKeys` to your activity/condition and specify the names of the tokens that must be provided to you for your activity/condition to run successfully.
+Use the `ShouldRequireInputTokens` interface to declare dependencies on specific tokens for workflow activities or conditions.
+Implement the `getRequiredWorkflowEventTokenKeys` method in your activity/condition to specify the required token names.

 Example:

 ```php
 public function getRequiredWorkflowEventTokenKeys(): array;